 The Group holds various non-USD denominated assets and liabilities and maintains investments in subsidiaries whose domestic currency is either not USD or whose domestic currency is not pegged to USD.
 Assets and liabilities denominated in currencies other than USD are translated to USD at the rates of exchange prevailing at the balance sheet date.
 The resulting gains or losses are included in foreign exchange revenue in the consolidated statements of operations.
 Assets and liabilities of subsidiaries outside of Bermuda are translated at the rate of exchange prevailing on the balance sheet date while associated revenues and expenses are translated to USD at the average rate of exchange prevailing through the accounting period.
 Unrealized translation gains or losses on investments in foreign currency based subsidiaries are recorded as a separate component of shareholders' equity within accumulated other comprehensive loss.
 Such gains or losses are recorded in the consolidated statements of operations only when realized.
 Our foreign currency subsidiaries may give rise to significant foreign currency translation movements against the USD.
 We also provide foreign exchange services to our clients, principally in connection with our banking and wealth management businesses, and effect other transactions in non-USD currencies.
 Foreign currency volatility and fluctuations in exchange rates may impact the value of non-USD denominated assets and liabilities and raise the potential for losses resulting from foreign currency trading positions where aggregate obligations to purchase and sell a currency other than USD do not offset one another, or offset each other in different time periods.
-If the policies and procedures we have in place to assess and mitigate potential impacts of foreign exchange volatility are not followed, or are not effective to mitigate such risks, our results and earnings may be negatively affected.
-The Group maintains a clearly articulated foreign exchange risk exposure tolerance framework which limits
+If the policies and procedures we have in place to assess and mitigate potential impacts of foreign exchange risk exposure tolerance framework which limits exposures to select major currencies.